-- [1] HTTP version (for example, 'HTTP/1.1') - [2] HTTP status code (for example, '200') - [3] HTTP status message (for example, 'OK') - [4] 2-column matrix of head name/value pairs - [5] Either a character vector representing the message body or a 2 or 3-element array of ('' 'filename' ['gzip|deflate']) where filename is the name of a file to send (containing only the message body to be sent) and gzip|deflate is the compression scheme applied when sending the file - this must be one that the request specified as being acceptable in the accept-encoding header. - HTTP mode (upgraded to use the WebSocket protocol) a 2- or 3element vector, where:

-[1] is one of the following:
+- [1] HTTP version (for example, 'HTTP/1.1') - [2] HTTP status code (for example, '200') - [3] HTTP status message (for example, 'OK') - [4] 2-column matrix of head name/value pairs - [5] Either a character vector representing the message body or a 2 or 3-element array of ('' 'filename' ['gzip|deflate']) where filename is the name of a file to send (containing only the message body to be sent) and gzip|deflate is the compression scheme applied when sending the file-this must be one that the request specified as being acceptable in the accept-encoding header. - HTTP mode (upgraded to use the WebSocket protocol) a 2- or 3-element vector, where: - [1] is one of the following: - when sending data a character or integer vector of the data to be transmitted

-- when sending data a character or integer vector of the data to be transmitted - when sending a file a 2-element vector comprising: - [1] any data to be transmitted before the contents of the file - [2] the full path and name of the file to send
+- when sending a file a 2-element vector comprising: - [1] any data to be transmitted before the contents of the file - [2] the full path and name of the file to send

-[2] is a Boolean that declares whether this is the final transmission in a sequence:
+[2] is the FIN flag, a Boolean that declares whether this is the final fragment in a sequence.

-- 0 indicates that this is not the final transmission in the sequence - 1 indicates that this is the final transmission in the sequence

-[3] (optional) specifies the "operation code".
 Possible values are:

+- 0 indicates that this is not the final fragment in a sequence - 1 indicates that this is the final (or only) fragment in a sequence

+[3] (optional) specifies the "operation code" (if an operation code is not specified then it is inferred from the data).
+Possible values are:
-- 1 for Text (data must be character and will be converted to UTF-8) - 2 for Binary (values between -128 and +127) - O for a continuation (the data must have the same type as your earlier transmission) - close indicates the action to take after sending the data to the peer object.
-Possible values are: - 0 : no action taken.
-This is the default value. - 1 : the connection will be closed. - 2 : the connection remains open, the command object will be closed only relevant for client objects in Command mode

-3 : generate a receipt (a Send event) on completion of the transmission of the data
+- 1 for Text (data must be character and will be converted to UTF-8) - 2 for Binary (values between -128 and +255) - O for a continuation (the data must have the same type as your earlier transmission) - close indicates the action to take after sending the data to the peer object.
+Possible values are: - 0: no action taken.
+This is the default value. - 1: the connection will be closed. - 2: the connection remains open, the command object will be closed only relevant for client objects in Command mode - 3 : generate a receipt (a Send event) on completion of the transmission of the data